top of page

 Stage Two: Self-Awareness with Left-Over Evolutionary Mental Subroutines (LOEMMS)

 At this stage, consciousness arises.
 Beings transition from mere survival-driven organisms to self-aware entities.
-This new self-awareness coexists with the lingering instincts and survival strategies of Stage One, creating a cognitive tug-of-war within each individual.
+This new self-awareness, however, coexists with the lingering instincts and survival strategies accumulated through the long development of Stage One, creating a cognitive tug-of-war within each individual.
 Over time, these once-essential survival subroutines—which I call LOEMMS—become impediments to further development.
-At this stage, a species comes up with ad-hoc workarounds for all of these LOEMMS, but they lack an awareness of how their minds evolved and what they need to develop further.
-This is the stage where our species currently finds ourselves.
-The metacrisis we are currently experiencing is exactly this stuckness and struggle of Stage Two.
+At this stage, a species comes up with all sorts of ad-hoc workarounds to counter the various LOEMMS, but because they lack an awareness of how their minds actually work, these workarounds usually don't transform any of the LOEMMS, and instead often end up causing more problems than they solve.

 Stage Three: Functional External Interventions to Override LOEMMS

-In response to the disruptive nature of LOEMMS, species develop various strategies to mitigate their effects.
-Through a combination of sophisticated practices and chemical interventions (which I call workarounds), a species figures out how to dampen the influence of these archaic mental subroutines and survival strategies.
+When a species clearly understands the concept of LOEMMS, they are in a position to design workarounds that are specifically targeted at specific LOEMMS, and thus more effective.
+Through a combination of fine-tuned ideologies, policy, practices, and neuro-chemical interventions, the species slowly succeeds in dampening the influence of these archaic mental subroutines and survival strategies.
 The book I started writing described a society at this stage of development.
-I wanted to show a society which used various kinds of external mental reprogramming effectively and realistically and which was able to curb the destructive impulses of their members, like anger, greed, and fear—traits that once ensured survival in a resource-scarce environment but now threaten progress and even the species’ continued existence.
+I wanted to show a society which figured out various kinds of external mental reprogramming and used them to curb the destructive impulses of their members, like anger, greed, and fear—traits that once ensured survival in a resource-scarce environment but now threaten progress and even the species’ continued existence.
+My goal with the book is to create a blueprint for how our own species can move forward.

 Stage Four: Nanoscale Neural-Chemical Reprogramming to Override LOEMMS

-While external interventions provide partial and temporary solutions, more comprehensive transformation and development occurs when a species masters the art of internal reprogramming.
-At this stage, beings learn to alter their neural networks at a nanoscale level, effectively rewriting the underlying code of their minds, no longer having to rely on external substances or practices.
+While external interventions provide partial and temporary solutions, more comprehensive transformation and development occurs when a species masters the art of internal neural reprogramming.
+At this stage, a species learns to alter their neural networks at a nanoscale level, effectively rewriting the underlying code of their minds, no longer having to rely on external substances or practices.

 Stage Five: Versatile Computational Substrates Capable of Consciousness-Level Computation